nxing831/nxing831.github.io/content/writing.md

 David Foster Wallace, "Getting Away from Already Being Pretty Much Away from It All"

-Other Wallace essays from *A Supposedly Fun Thing I'll Never Do Again*

 Rich Sutton, ["The Bitter Lesson"](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)

 ### interview